brijjaissa/TutoSQL/README.md

 # Introduction
 Dive into the data job market!
-Focusing on data analyst roles, this project explorer * top_paying jobs, *in_demand skills, and where high demand neets high salary in data analytics.
+Focusing on data analyst roles, this project explorer * top_paying jobs, *in_demand skills, and where high demand meets high salary in data analytics.

  SQL queries ?
 Check them out here: [project_sql folder](/project_sql/)

  # Background
- Driven by a quest to navigate the dat analyst job market more effectively, this project was born from a desire to pinpoint top_paid and in_demand skills, streamlining others work to find optimal jobs.
+ Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top_paid and in_demand skills, streamlining others work to find optimal jobs.

  ### The questions to answer throw those SQL queries were:
  1. What are the top_paying data analyst jobs ?